 Course activities will include

-- Submitting a 500-word Introduction, Discussion or Conclusion for trainer feedback
+- Drafting and revising a 500-word Introduction for trainer feedback

 - Selecting and submitting a published research article authored by a leading scientist